zSkull162/TycoonKit/README.md

 ### 4. Money Manager
 This is another very important part of the tycoon systems.
 The Money Manager stores a Money value, and will update the selected "Display text" every time the money value changes.

-The Money Manager is also referenced by Collectors and Unlock Buttons as you may have noticed, because an unlock button checks the current Money value of the referenced Money Manager to decide whether or not you can buy something.
-And a collector references a Money Manager so it can add the value of any collected currency objects to its Money value.
+The Money Manager is also referenced by Collectors and Unlock Buttons as you may have noticed, because an unlock button checks the current Money value of the referenced Money Manager to decide whether or not you can buy something, and a collector references a Money Manager so it can add the value of collected currency objects to the Money value.

 One of the cool things about this system, is that if you want multilpe tycoons in one world, you can just duplicate the Money Manager and have different buttons reference different Money Managers!
 The only thing you may want to do, is modify the Unlock Buttons to have some sort of Tycoon Ownership system.
 Although that may be a bit difficult depending on the user's experience with coding and Udon, so it's not necessary, but know that anyone can buy any button if there isn't an ownership system.